Gourmand perfumes are sweet treats for our noses. Their smell reminds us of one of our favorite hobbies: desserts!

 That is totally fine, we all have our tastes, but I would challenge you to give it a shot.
 Many of our favorite things didn’t appeal to us at first.

-The gourmand trend is here to stay.
+The gourmand trend with tempting edible notes is here to stay.
 Our sense of smell is heavily attracted to sweet things.
-Makes sense considering that the sensory experience of eating is mostly olfaction.
+It makes sense, considering that the sensory experience of eating is mostly olfaction.

 Don’t take my word, though.
 I will recommend you a few of my favorite sweet fragrances to try.